input-output-hk/marlowe/docs/using-marlowe.md

             where
                 map2 = Map.singleton (IdentPay 1,2) 450
 ```
 Why is single stepping useful?
-It is the equivalent of debugging,and we're able to see the internal state of the contract at each stage, the contract _continuation_, i.e. what remains to be executed, and the actions produced at each step.
+It is the equivalent of debugging, and we are able to see the internal state of the contract at each stage, the contract _continuation_, i.e. what remains to be executed, and the actions produced at each step.

 > __Exercise__
 >